telerik/blazor-docs/components/card/building-blocks.md

 ## CardTitle

-Use the `CardTitle` tag to render title.
+Use the `CardTitle` tag to render a title (heading).
 Although the header area is suitable for placing title, it is not required and you can use the `CardTitle` as desired.
 The below sample demonstrates implementation of a title in three different sections.

 >caption Use `CardTitle` in the Card component.
 The result from the snippet below.